CodingItWrong/outsidein.dev/docs/react/1-setup.md

 ![Cypress window with smoke test](./images/1-2-cypress-smoke-test.png)

 Click on `smoke.spec.js`.
-A new instance of Chrome will open and you’ll see the Cypress test runner interface.
+A new instance of Chrome will open and you'll see the Cypress test runner interface.
 On the left is our "Smoke Test" and a series of steps, which should pass.
 On the right is our app.

 ![Cypress window with smoke test](./images/1-3-cypress-smoke-test-run.png)